derdilla/blood-pressure-monitor-fl/docs/bluetooth.md

 ## Known working devices

 >[!WARNING]
-> Now kind of warranty here.
-They can be submitted by anonymous users.
+> No warranty here – they can be submitted by anonymous users.

->[!TIP]
+>
-> If your device is not listed please edit this page and add it! 🙇
+> Including you!
+If your device is not listed please edit this page and add it! 🙇

 |Device|Bluetooth name|Read after measurement|Download mode|Automatically disconnects after reading|
 |---|---| :---: | :---: | :---: |